tbranyen/lodash-template-loader/README.md

 Created by Tim Branyen [@tbranyen](http://twitter.com/tbranyen)

-AMD and RequireJS are excellent module loaders, but through the flexibility of plugin architecture they should really be seen as resource loaders.
+RequireJS, Dojo, and Curl are excellent module loaders, but through the flexibility of plugin architecture they should really be seen as resource loaders.

 We've come to expect our development environments to be raw and our builds to be as optimized as possible.
 This plugin will fetch your Lo-Dash templates